 Islam too has strong and centuries-old roots in the country.
 Although religion is particularly epitomized in the romantic walled city of Harar, the elegant minarets and Mosques can be seen throughout most of the country side.

-But it is Ethiopia’s people who join with the spectacular scenery, abundant fauna and fascinating religions whom make Ethiopia to a cultural mosaic
+But it is Ethiopia’s people who join with the spectacular scenery, abundant fauna and fascinating religions making Ethiopia a cultural mosaic.

 As a cultural mosaic Ethiopia is a multi-ethnic state.

-Many distinctions have been blurred by intermarriage over the years but many also remain distinct.
+Many distinctions have been blurred by intermarriage over the years, however many also remain distinct.

 There are 200 different dialects.
-With its over 65 million inhabitants, Ethiopia is Africa’s third most populous nation.
-Accordingly there are a bounty of fascinating costumes, colorful ceremonies and celebrations, arts, crafts, music and dance that makes Ethiopia worth to be visited by you.
+With over 65 million inhabitants, Ethiopia is Africa’s third most populous nation.
+Accordingly there are a bounty of fascinating costumes, colorful ceremonies and celebrations, arts, crafts, music and dance that makes Ethiopia a very worthy destination.

 Lake Tana & Tiss Issat (Blue Nile) Falls